themanyone/whisper_dictation/README.md

 ## Whisper-JAX Setup.

-If `whisper.cpp` server does not work, or to compare back ends, we can also connect to Whisper-JAX.
+If not using `whisper.cpp`, or to compare back ends, we can also connect to Whisper-JAX.

 Go to https://github.com/google/jax#installation and follow through the steps to install cuda, cudnn, or whatever is missing.
 All these [whisper-jax](https://github.com/sanchit-gandhi/whisper-jax) dependencies and video drivers can be quite bulky, requiring about 5.6GiB of downloads.